zbunde/tutorials.gschool.it/source/static_site_deploy.liquid.md

 Now we need to tell Git what changes we would like to add to it's history of our codebase.
 We will use the GitHub Gui to do this.
 Open the GitHub Gui using Spotlight by holding command key and pressing the space bar.
 This will open the Spotlight search.
 You can then start typing GitHub.
-It shouyld show up and you can open it up by pressing the Enter/Return key when it is selected in Spotlight.
+It should show up and you can open it up by pressing the Enter/Return key when it is selected in Spotlight.

 ![Opening GitHubUi](/images/staticSiteDeploy/openGitHubGui.png)